BurlapRobot/pdx-fss/content/content-grid.md

       communities.
     cta: Join Us
     ctaLink: /remember
-  - image: /images/donate.jpg
+  - image: /images/uploads/43-east-burnside-and-se-55th-kathryn-k-lakeya.jpg
     heading: Donate
-    text: Your donation ensures we can more effectively advocate for safe streets and provide support to those directly impacted by traffic violence.
+    text: "Your donation will support FSS PDX's on-going memorial project, which honors victims and raises awareness about traffic violence in Portland.
+      Donations will also be used to support victims and advocate for sound policy solution.
+We are an all volunteer organization and appreciate you support.  "
     cta: Support Us
     ctaLink: /donate
 ---